guybedford/require-is/README.md

 });
 ```

+##### 'browser' condition

-_By default, require-is defines the **browser** condition automatically, and will automatically exclude any scripts loaded on the `~browser` condition from the build.
-This allows for easy management of code branches sharing client and server code allowing for a single codebase between client and server._
+By default, require-is defines the `browser` condition automatically, and will automatically exclude any scripts loaded on the `~browser` condition from the build.
+This allows for easy management of code branches sharing client and server code allowing for a single codebase between client and server.

 Optimizer Configuration
 ---